 The contents of this page are provided for informational purposes only

-The product liability and medical malpractice lawyers at Saiontz & Kirk, P.A. are reviewing potential lawsuits for individuals throughout the United States who have experienced serious injury or death following robotic surgery where the da Vinci Surgical Robot was used.
+As of May 2015, The product liability and medical malpractice lawyers at Saiontz & Kirk, P.A. are no longer reviewing potential lawsuits for individuals throughout the United States who have experienced serious injury or death following robotic surgery where the da Vinci Surgical Robot was used.

-As a result of problems with the system, including potential design defects and a failure to provide adequate training, instructions and warnings on use of the device, financial compensation may be available through a da Vinci robot surgery lawsuit for individuals who have experienced:
+As a result of problems with the system, including potential design defects and a failure to provide adequate training, instructions and warnings on use of the device, financial compensation was previously being pursued by our law firm through a da Vinci robot surgery lawsuit for individuals who have experienced: